MSP-1 Specification

 2. Normative definition

-- Be stable across revisions unless a genuine conceptual shift occurs.
+- Stable — remains stable across revisions unless the resource undergoes a genuine conceptual shift.

 3. Common type categories in MSP-1

-MSP-1 does not impose a rigid taxonomy, but defines several widely applicable categories used across implementations:
+MSP-1 does not impose a rigid taxonomy, but common descriptive type labels may include:

 - original — created directly by the author or site.